 When we talk about one of the seven wonders of the world, Machu Picchu, we have to talk about its support town, Aguas Calientes.
-Because there is a terminal train station for everyone who wants to know about the Incas citadel.
+Because there is a terminal train station for everyone who wants to visit the Incas citadel.
 Remember that train is the main transportation to get to Machu Picchu.
-Even, the adventures who dare to do the famous Inca trail will finish the trekking in Aguas Calientes.
-In consequence, the town is a must for those who want to visit Machu Picchu.
-Therefore, with the experts of Machu Travel Peru, we want to make your vacations much easier through the Inca citadel and its local town of Aguas Calientes.
+Even, the adventures who dare to do the famous Inca trail will finish the trekking in this cozy town.
+In consequence, the small town is a must for those who want to visit Machu Picchu.
+Therefore, with the experts of Machu Travel Peru, we want to make your vacations much easier through the Inca citadel and its local town.
 We invite you to learn more about this important town in the following lines.

 - Aguas Calientes or Machu Picchu town